Dev Blog:Modern front-end development in OpenCms with Vite

 npm run vite-proxy

-You should see an output containing the server URL of the Vite proxy, usually "http://localhost:8099".
+You should see an output containing your environment information and the server URL of the Vite proxy, usually "http://localhost:8099".

 Login to OpenCms and work with Vite